 Beyond the cleaning products industry, Dissolvable packaging also consists of compostable shopping bags, garment bags, and laundry bags that dissolve in hot water and offer similar benefits as single-use plastic.

 With this being a fairly new innovation, seeing this hit the markets will add exciting elements to your packaging that will keep your customers engaged!

 For smaller items where a sustainable box might not work, compostable mailers are a great alternative.

-These are usually made from renewable plant materials such as corn husks and straws, while some mailers are made from recycled paper products.
+These are usually made from renewable plant materials such as corn husks and straw, while some mailers are made from recycled paper products.

-Either way, compostable mailers are great sustainable packaging material for smaller or less fragile items since they can be composted back into the Earth after use.
+Either way, compostable mailers are a great sustainable packaging alternative for smaller or less fragile items since they are bio degradable and can be composted.

 Another packaging material that now has a sustainable alternative?
 Compostable packing peanuts.
 Like compostable mailers, compostable packaging peanuts are made from renewable plant sources such as grain sorghum and corn starch.